-"Remember Your Children," by Salidummay.
+"Whispers" by Ziibiwan.
 Used with permission.

-Indigenous Rights Radio Intro track features "Burn your Village to the Ground" by A Tribe Called Red.
+Indigenous Rights Radio Intro track features "Burn your Village to the Ground" by @a-tribe-called-red.
 Used with permission.